 The Takeaway

-There are a couple ways to pay off a 30-year mortgage in 15 years.
+There are multiple approaches when it comes to how to pay off a 30-year mortgage in 15 years.
 Paying off your mortgage early will result in substantial interest savings, but the tradeoff for many borrowers is not having extra money to put toward retirement and other purposes.

 Looking for an affordable option for a home mortgage loan?
 SoFi can help: We offer low down payments (as little as 3% - 5%*) with our competitive and flexible home mortgage loans.
 Plus, applying is extra convenient: It's online, with access to one-on-one help.